 About

-Conceived and created by Naomi Milgrom as an initiative of the Naomi Milgrom Foundation, MPavilion celebrates a decade as the country’s cultural laboratory in 2023.
+MPavilion is Australia’s leading architecture commission: a place for debate around the design of today and tomorrow.
+Conceived and created by Naomi Milgrom AC as an initiative of the Naomi Milgrom Foundation, MPavilion celebrates a decade as the country’s cultural laboratory in 2023.

 Since 2014, the Naomi Milgrom Foundation has invited extraordinary architects from Australia and across the world to design a meeting place for the Queen Victoria Gardens in Melbourne’s heart.
-From this MPavilion, a five-month design festival of free events is launched—prompting locals and visitors alike to consider how architecture, art and design can change lives.
+From this MPavilion, a five-month design festival of free events is launched – prompting locals and visitors alike to consider how architecture, art and design can change lives.

-When its season draws to a close, the Naomi Milgrom Foundation gifts each MPavilion to the people of Victoria—relocating it to a permanent home in the community where it can remain as a catalyst for conversation.
-Find out where to visit MPavilions in Victoria.
+When its season draws to a close, each MPavilion is gifted to the people of Victoria and relocated to a permanent home in the community where it can remain as a catalyst for conversation.
+Discover where you can visit MPavilions across Victoria.

-In its first decade, MPavilion has become one of Australia’s most anticipated design festivals—attracting over 1,250,000 visitors, with 350,000 in 2022 alone.
+In its first decade, MPavilion has become one of Australia’s most anticipated design festivals – attracting over 1,250,000 visitors, with 350,000 in 2022 alone.
 Accessible and open, MPavilion is both of and for the community: hosting 3,400 events with 4,000 individuals and organisations during this period.

 MPavilion’s myriad collaborations are a testament to Melbourne’s status as a local and global centre of design.
 Its ambitious program is made possible through the visionary support of its partners, principally the Victorian Government through Creative Victoria, the City of Melbourne, ANZ and Bloomberg Philanthropies.